microsoft/elastic-db-tools-for-java/README.md

 # Elastic database tools for JAVA (Azure SQL Database)
 The elastic database client library allows JAVA developers to create applications that use database sharding in Azure SQL Database.
 This repository contains the library/tools along with a sample project.
 For the C# version of the database tools client library, see https://github.com/Azure/elastic-db-tools.
+For more information on Azure SQL database tools for managing scaled out databases, see the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-database-client-library).

 # Prerequisites
 * A Java Developer Kit (JDK), v 1.8 or later